flutter/website/src/get-started/codelab.md

   to the center of the screen.

 {{site.alert.note}}
-      The app creates a semantics tree for screen readers.
+      The app creates a semantic tree for screen readers.
-      Each node in the tree can correspond to one or several widgets.
+      Each node in the tree corresponds to one or several widgets.
 These nodes can be <a href="https://api.flutter.dev/flutter/widgets/Semantics-class.html">customized</a>
       to tell screen readers how to behave with the node.
 {{site.alert.end}}